yessinkcharem/C_Compiler/README.md

-"# lexical and syntax anlyser with C"
+# lexical and syntax anlyser with C